itsaryan678/Himachali/README.md

 # HIMACHALI

-*globalsprak* is a Node.js package that provides access to various AI models, image generation, content downloading from various platforms, and more.
+*Himachali* is a Node.js package that provides access to various AI models, image generation, content downloading from various platforms, and more.

 **Join our discord server**
 ## [💻 Discord Server 💻](https://discord.gg/BcswY2PE)